 Parks & Recreation

-NEW PLAY AREA and BENCHES!
-This park has a little-league diamond that doubles as a softball field, a basketball court, nature trails, disc golf, a children’s play area, restroom facilities, a group shelter with four large tables + various other picnic areas located throughout the park.
-If you would like to reserve the picnic shelter see Field Reservations to the right.
+This park has a little-league diamond that doubles as a softball field, a basketball court, COMING SOON Pickleball court, nature trails, disc golf, a children’s play area with swings, restroom facilities, a group shelter with four large tables plus various other picnic areas located throughout the park.
+If you would like to reserve the picnic shelter email Amanda Slattery

 9998 276th St NW Stanwood, WA

-A small city park off of Cedarhome Drive and Park Drive (east of Pioneer Highway).
+A small city park located off of Cedarhome Drive and Park Drive (east of Pioneer Highway).
 It is surrounded by one of the city’s more dense neighborhoods and provides a community open space for several homes and multi-family buildings in the neighborhood.
 Amenities you will find at the park include a children's play area, basketball 1/2 court, and picnic facilities.

 8328 Park Drive Stanwood, WA